Today I will be reviewing the Titleist 913D2 driver, the game-improvement brother in the Titleist 913 line of drivers.

 Note that the rear pentagon-shaped weight can be removed and replaced to change the weight of the clubhead, and you can do so (purchased separately) if you don’t like the feel of the current weight.

-Cons: Not everyone will like the Titleist profile, general results (particularly distance) can be disappointing if your configuation isn’t a good fit for you
+- general results (particularly distance) can be disappointing if your configuration isn’t a good fit for you

-If you have any thoughts or opinions about the Titleist 913D2 driver, be sure to leave a comment below!
+Have any thoughts or opinions about the Titleist 913D2 driver?
+Feel free to leave a comment below!